Towards Robust Representation of Limit Orders Books for Deep Learning Models: Introduction

-\paragraph{Our contributions} This paper is, to our knowledge, the first work bringing adversarial robustness to LOB representations and pointing out the critical flaws of the commonly-used LOB representation with machine learning models.
-It proposes a perturbation paradigm to the LOB to examine the robustness of data representation in price forecasting tasks.
-The experimental results confirm our concerns about the current level-based LOB representation as well as machine learning models designed based on this representation scheme.
-Based on these concerns, this paper presents desiderata of LOB representations and proposes new schemes to represent LOBs, which lead to more effective and robust machine learning models.
+Our work, to the best of our knowledge, is the first bringing adversarial robustness to LOB representations and pointing out the critical flaws of the commonly-used LOB representation with machine learning models.
+Based on these concerns, we present desiderata of LOB representations and propose new LOB representation schemes which lead to more effective and robust machine learning models.
+The experimental results confirm our concerns about the current level-based LOB representation as well as machine learning models designed based on this representation scheme while \textbf{new representations we propose outperform state-of-art methods in both accuracy and robustness}.
+This emphasises the importance of compatibility of different aspects of a machine learning model from data representation to model structure.